 A disease can be very infectious (spreads easily) but have a low CFR due to the nature of the disease as well as the presence of vaccinations and treatments, whilst other diseases are not as infectious (not as easily spread) but are more deadly.

-New disease outbreaks (such as COVID-19) can lead to significantly higher CFR in the first wave, but a lower CFR in subsequent peaks due to ‘herd immunity’ in addition to the development of potential vaccinations and effective treatments.
+New disease outbreaks (such as COVID-19) can lead to significantly higher CFR at first, but a lower CFR in subsequent peaks due to factors like increased testing and the development of potential vaccinations and effective treatments.